orenazad/Render-Tracker/README.md

 ## Chapter 4: Down the iOS Rabbit-Hole

-Similiar to Firebase, I won't cover all the intracies of developing for iOS, and will only cover topics that were relevant to Render Tracker specifically!
+Similar to Firebase, I won't cover all the intricacies of developing for iOS, and will only cover topics that were relevant to Render Tracker specifically!
 You can [find iOS documentation here](https://developer.apple.com/documentation/), and the iOS developer community is absolutely massive with tons of great resources to learn from and get started!
 If you would like to better understand how the full iOS app works, you can view the files in [the iOS directory of this repo](https://github.com/orenazad/Render-Tracker/tree/main/iOS).

 Before we can start developing a UI, we need to pull our info down from the database.